Get 30% discount on lifetime membership by using BFCM2023 coupon.

 shows, for example on the frontend:

-where wghgco is the Bricks ID of query loop showing the 5 posts.
-As we can see, product_cat with the value of the current product category archive (from the default query), accessories in this example is being injected into the custom/secondary query.
+is the Bricks ID of query loop showing the 5 posts.
+As we can see, product_cat

-After adding the bricks/posts/merge_query code, it will be fine:
+code, it will be fine: